Controversies surrounding Richard Wagner: Antisemitism

-In the conclusion to the essay, he wrote of the Jews that 'only one thing can redeem you from the burden of your curse: the redemption of Ahasuerus — going under!'
-Although this has been taken by some commentators to mean actual physical annihilation, in the context of the essay it seems to refer only to the eradication of Jewish separateness and traditions.
+In the conclusion to the essay, he wrote of the Jews that "only one thing can redeem you from the burden of your curse: the redemption of Ahasuerus — going under!"
+Some commentators have taken this to mean actual physical annihilation.
 Wagner advises Jews to follow the example of Jewish convert to Protestantism Ludwig Börne by abandoning Judaism.
-In this way Jews will take part in 'this regenerative work of deliverance through self-annulment; then are we one and un-dissevered!'
-Wagner was, therefore, calling for the assimilation of Jews into mainstream German culture and society - although there can be little doubt, from the words he uses in the essay, that this call was prompted at least as much by antisemitism as by a desire for social amelioration.
-(In the very first publication, the word here translated as 'self-annulment' was represented by the phrase 'self-annihilating, bloody struggle').
+In this way Jews will take part in "this regenerative work of deliverance through self-annulment; then are we one and un-dissevered!"
+Wagner was, therefore, calling for the assimilation of Jews into mainstream German culture and society—although there can be little doubt, from the words he uses in the essay, that this call was prompted at least as much by antisemitism as by a desire for social amelioration.
+(In the very first publication, the word here translated as "self-annulment" was represented by the phrase "self-annihilating, bloody struggle").

 The initial publication of the article attracted little attention, but Wagner wrote a self-justifying letter about it to Franz Liszt in 1851, claiming that his "long-suppressed resentment against this Jewish business" was "as necessary to me as gall is to the blood".
 Wagner republished the pamphlet under his own name in 1869, with an extended introduction, leading to several public protests at the first performances of Die Meistersinger von Nürnberg.
 Wagner repeated similar views in later articles, such as "What is German?"
 (1878, but based on a draft written in the 1860s), and Cosima Wagner's diaries often recorded his comments about "Jews".
 Although many have argued that his aim was to promote the integration of Jews into society by suppressing their Jewishness, others have interpreted the final words of the 1850 pamphlet (suggesting the solution of an Untergang for the Jews, an ambiguous word, literally 'decline' or 'downfall' but which can also mean 'sinking' or 'going to a doom') as meaning that Wagner wished the Jewish people to be destroyed.